Posted by , Last modified by Melinda Barnsley on 06 March 2020 01:22 PM

 Employee Password Change

 Pursuant to Plymouth State University's User Credentials Policy, employees must change their myPlymouth password every 365 days.
-Be aware that the 365 day change is not effective until October 28, 2019.
+Be aware that the 365 day change went into effect on October 28, 2019.
 At present, it is still 180 days until you change your password after October 28th.
 It will be 365 days for those who change their passwords after October 28th.
 After having the same password for 365 days, upon logging in to myPlymouth, you will be reminded that you must change your password soon.
 For example:

 Creating Strong Passwords